Gomer0319/Armada_Tesda_WF/Week 3/03-Day 3/03-Event_listeners.md

 ### **Bringing Web Pages to Life with Event Listeners**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Understand what event listeners are and how they work.
+1. Define event listeners and explain how they work.
 2. Use `addEventListener` to attach events to buttons, forms, and other elements.
 3. Handle common events like clicks, input changes, mouse events, and form submissions.
 4. Write interactive JavaScript code that responds to user actions.

 ---